Can I Trademark an Acronym?

 This information was provided by our founding attorney, Xavier Morales, Esq.

-In order to trademark an acronym your company must use the acronym to identify its goods or services.
-Additionally, the acronym must be distinct to qualify; a generic acronym will likely be rejected by the United States Patent and Trademark Office.
+In order to trademark an acronym, your company must use the acronym to identify its goods or services.
+The acronym mark must be used in connection with the applicant's business activities, establishing a clear connection with applicants and its products or services.
+The acronym must be distinct to qualify; a generic acronym will likely be rejected by the United States Patent and Trademark Office.

 Examples of Acronym Trademarks